ebookbug/BigStocks/readme.md

 This project is used to collect all stocks data from Shanghai and Shenzhen into a big database.
-The programm is writen in go,and the database is influexdb.
+The programm is written in go language
+The database is influexdb,but influexdb seems to be not stable.